 infuriated over the spectre of censorship.

-country is going to hell in a handcart and now they're attacking satire in a most brutal way.
+tonight.
+The country is going to hell in a handcart and now they're attacking satire in a most brutal way.
 RTE News has been shut down.
-RTE cannot report news anymore without having to secondguess themselves and the reaction from Government press officers.
+RTE cannot report news anymore without having to secondguess themselves and the reaction from Government press

 The Swedish government is consulting about its proposal to block the internet sites of foreign gambling companies.